yangmeng96/sna/README.md

 1. Put the raw data (a ".sas7bdat" file) into /data path

-2. Run "run_experiments.ipynb", uncomment the first cell to preprocess the data
+2. Run "run_experiments.ipynb", uncomment "# preprocessing(filename)" to preprocess the data

 ## baseline.py